zhang-mickey/computational-complexity/README.md

 #  PCP（probabilistically checkable proofs）
 The PCP Theorem implies that for many NP optimization problems, computing near-optimal solutions is no easier than computing exact solutions.
 By showing that even computing approximate solutions to many of these problems is NP-hard, the PCP Theorem extends the practical importance of the theory of NP-completeness。

+The statement of thePCP TheoremallowsverifiersfordifferentNP languagestouse a different number of query bits (so long as this number is constant).
+However, since everyNPlanguageispolynomial-timereducibletoSAT,allthesenumberscanbeupper boundedbyauniversalconstant,namely,thenumberofquerybitsrequiredbyaverifier forSAT.